AutoJenny/blog/docs/workflow/planning/structure.md

 ### planSectionsLLM(inputs)
 - Takes title, idea, and facts as input
 - Calls Ollama to generate section structure
-- Returns array of sections with headings and descriptions
+- Returns array of sections with headings, descriptions, and elements

 ### renderSections(list, sections)
 - Renders sections in the UI
-- Each section shows heading and description
+- Each section shows heading, description, and assigned elements
-- Supports drag-and-drop reordering
+- Supports drag-and-drop reordering of sections and elements

 ### saveStructure(sections)
 - Saves the current section structure to the database
 - Updates post_section table with new sections
+- Updates post_section_elements table with assigned elements

 ## Error Handling
 - 400: Bad Request - Invalid input data